kubeshop/testkube-docs/docs/articles/vault.md

 In setups, utilizing a combination of Vault and Istio we recommend explicitly excluding outgoing traffic to Vault's agent from being routed through Istio's proxy.
-Otherwise, the workload could be put in a dead-locked state where one init container is waiting on another which cannot start till it completes.
+Otherwise, the workload could be put in a dead-locked state where one init container is waiting on another which cannot start till the latter completes.

 :::info